missmiss20/CS190A-project-cache/README.md

 The cache size can be modified.

 ## query_generator.py
-The query_generator.py generates a random page request based on the total number of different pages.
+The query_generator.py uses the random library to generate a series of pseudo random page requests based on the total number of different pages.